 The Company has entered into various research and development-related contracts with companies both inside and outside of the United States.
 The related costs are recorded as research and development expenses as incurred.
 The Company records accruals for estimated ongoing research and development costs.
-When evaluating the adequacy of the accrued liabilities, the Company analyzes progress of the studies or clinical trials, including the phase or completion of events, invoices received and contracted costs.
+When billing terms under these contracts do not coincide with the timing of when the work is performed, the Company is required to make estimates of outstanding obligations to those third parties as of the end of the reporting period.
+Any accrual estimates are based on a number of factors, including the Company's knowledge of the progress towards completion of the research and development activities, invoicing to date under the contracts, communication from the research institution or other companies of any actual costs incurred during the period that have not yet been invoiced, and the costs included in the contracts.
 Significant judgments and estimates are made in determining the accrued balances at the end of any reporting period.
 Actual results could differ materially from the Company's estimates.
 The Company's historical accrual estimates have not been materially different from the actual costs.